Find Grad Schools

 4 Yearly Graduations

 Yeshiva University is the 12th most popular school in the nation for students seeking a master's degree in dispute resolution.
 Each year, around 5,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $44,300 per year, while in-state graduate students, on average, pay $34,800 per year.
-For the 2020-2021 academic year, 4 master's degrees were handed out to dispute resolution majors at Yeshiva.
+The average in-state tuition for full-time undergraduates is $45,200 per year, while in-state graduate students, on average, pay $34,800 per year.
+During the most recent year for which we have data, 4 people received their master's degree in dispute resolution from Yeshiva.

 #16